albertozeni/LOGAN/README.md

 |   1000  	|   209.5	|          20.4		|            4.3 	|
 |   2500  	|   1235.8	|          25.9		|            5.2 	|
 |   5000  	|   3213.1	|          27.2		|            5.2 	|

+## Citation

+To cite our work or to know more about our methods, please refer to:

+> TBD

 ## Copyright Notice